once said that the only things that were certain in life were death and taxes.

 - The Long Drop: Standard method from the 1800s.
 The person to be hanged stood on a trap door, which dropped open.
 This was a rather exact process.
 Rope too short, Hemp Fandango.
 Rope too long, decapitation.

-- Beheading: Person sticks head on platform, axe man swings axe, head comes off.
+- Beheading: Speaking of decapitation...
+Person sticks head on platform, axe man swings axe, head comes off.
 That was the theory.
 Often the axe was blunt.
 Or the executioner was drunk.
 When you think about what he was actually doing, you'd understand why.
 This resulted in multiple blows to remove people's heads on quite a few occasions.
 On these occasions, often the spectators would become angry at the executioner.
+This was a fairly standard method of executing noblemen, especially those convicted of treason; since many noblemen were convicted of treason when their plotting failed, this one tends to show up a lot in the history books.

 - A guillotine nicknamed 'The Maiden' was used a few times in Scotland, and is now on display in an Edinburgh museum.